Womesh Chunder Bonnerjee

-Womesh Chunder Bonnerjee (or Umesh Chandra Banerjee; 29 December 1844 – 21 July 1906) was an Indian independence activist and barrister who practiced in England.
+Womesh Chunder Bonnerjee (or Umesh Chandra Banerjee; 29 December 1844 – 21 July 1906) was an Indian independence activist and barrister who practised in England.
 He was a secretary of the London Indian Society founded by Dadabhai Naoroji in 1865.
 He was one of the founders and the first president of Indian National Congress in 1885 at Bombay, serving again as president in 1892 at Allahabad.
 Bonnerjee financed the British Committee of Congress and its journals in London.
 Along with Naoroji, Eardley Norton and William Digby he started the Congress Political Agency, a branch of Congress in London.
 He unsuccessfully contested the 1892 United Kingdom general election as a Liberal party candidate for the Barrow and Furness seat.
 In 1893, Naoroji, Bonnerjee and Badruddin Tyabji founded the Indian Parliamentary Committee in England.

 Family

 Bonnerjee was born on 29 December 1844 at Calcutta (now Kolkata), in the present-day state of West Bengal.
 He belonged to a very respectable Rarhi Kulin Brahmin family who hailed from Baganda, located west of the town of Howrah in present-day state of West Bengal.
 His grandfather Pitambur Bonnerjee first migrated to Calcutta (now Kolkata) and settled there.
 From his mother's side, Womesh Chandra was descended from the renowned Sanskrit scholar and philosopher Pundit Juggonath Turkopunchanun of Tribeni, Hooghly District in present-day West Bengal.